danielsaidi/SystemNotification/README.md

 ## Getting started

-After adding SystemNotification to your project, you can add a system notification to a view hierarchy just as you add `sheet`, `alert` and `fullScreenModal`:
+After adding SystemNotification to your project, you can add a system notification to a view hierarchy just as you add a `sheet`, `alert` and `fullScreenModal`:

 ```swift
 import SystemNotification